 Well, are you a history buff?
 This is the place for you then.
 Have you heard of the famous Rani Laxmi Bai?
 Well, get to witness her past through the Rani Jhansi Museum and the Rani Mahal.

-Also, what fun is there if you don’t happen to be a part of regional extravaganza?
+Also, what fun is there if you don’t happen to be a part of a regional extravaganza?
 If it is somewhere around February or March that you’re visiting the city, make sure to be a part of Jhansi Mahotsav.
 This week-long celebration is one melting pot of art, culture, and traditions of the place.
 Sure, you can’t really miss out on that, now can you?

 Situated along the banks of river Rapti, this religiously influential town was named after the saint Gorakhnath.
 Did you know that?
 Well, now you do!

 Alright, brace yourself to witness the racing ground for the Indian Grand Prix in Noida.
 Noida is one fine amalgamation of all things culture and modernism.
 For an automobile fanatic to a nature freak, Noida has it all.
 Furthermore, make sure to breathe in the fresh air at the botanical garden where nature is at its best.
-Also, get ready to customise your own favourite paintings at the stupa art gallery.
+Also, get ready to customize your own favorite paintings at the Stupa art gallery.
 The enchanting collection will take your breath away.
 And, you can’t shop when you travel.
 Hurry to the famous Atta Market to get everything in peanuts.
 From shoes to sweaters, you’ll have it all.
 Well, you can thank us later.

-A wonderful wonder, Kanpur
+A Wonderful Wonder, Kanpur

 A trip to Uttar Pradesh demands to visit Kanpur in all its glory.
 The bizarre and raw winding lanes of the city may get on your nerves at times but what the city has to offer is all the more incredible.
 Visit the holy JK temple to offer prayers to Lord Krishna and goddess Radha within its sanctum Sanctorum.
 Marvel at the shlokas written on the well-carved walls and pillars of this pious temple.